sinch/ruby-sign-requests/README.md

 #Signing Sinch API Requests in Ruby

 Why sign your requests instead of using basic authentication?
-It's much more secure, and Sinch doesn't support basic authentication for production applications.
+It's much more secure and Sinch doesn't support basic authentication for production applications.

-**Note:** This has the same functionality as our Ruby gem for sending SMS [www.sinch.com/tutorials/send-sms-ruby](https://www.sinch.com/tutorials/send-sms-ruby/)
+**Note:** This has the same functionality as our [Ruby gem for sending SMS] (https://www.sinch.com/tutorials/send-sms-ruby/).

 To get started, I'll show you how to sign a request to send an SMS.
-Create an empty ruby file - I'll call mine **sms.rb** - and add the following:
+Create an empty ruby file—I'll call mine **sms.rb**—and add the following:

 	require "base64"
 	require "openssl"